-We spent several year living on the beach in Southern CA. This was the first place I ever saw rash guards and they made so much sense for protection from the sun.
+We spent several years living on the beach in Southern CA. This was the first place I ever saw rash guards and they made so much sense for protection from the sun.
 We have used them ever since.

 5. Swim Diapers/Little Swimmers.

-There were a couple times that I forgot these.
-Nothing worse than a 30 pound soggy diaper at the beach.
+There were a couple of times that I forgot these.
+Nothing worse than a 30-pound soggy diaper at the beach.

 6. Cornstarch/Powder for removing sand.